Azure/missionlz/docs/deployment-guide-bicep.md

 MLZ also provides the ARM template compiled from the Bicep file at [src/bicep/mlz.json](../src/bicep/mlz.json).

 MLZ has sensible defaults for all but one parameter, allowing for simple deployment that specify only the parameters that need to differ from the defaults.
+See the [README.md](../src/bicep/README.md) document in the `src/bicep` folder for a complete list of parameters.

 Below is an example of an Azure CLI deployment that uses all the defaults, and sets the `resourcePrefix` parameter, which is the only required parameter.